ncsa/Swift-T-Variant-Calling/README.md

 2. The other skips the computations and just gathers the output of a prior execution of this stage.
 This is useful when one wants to jump into different sections of the pipeline, and also allows Swift/T's dependency driven execution to correctly string the stages together into one workflow.

 ## Troubleshooting

+** General Troubleshooting Tips **

+Regardless of the platform, one can use the following environmental variables to better debug the workflow:

+`ADLB_DEBUG_RANKS=1` One can see if the processes are spread across the nodes correctly

+`TURBINE_LOG=1` Makes the Swift-T log output very verbose `TURBINE_LOG_FILE=<filePath>` Changes the Swift-T log output from StdOut to the file of choice

+More debug info can be found [here](http://swift-lang.github.io/swift-t/guide.html)

 * The pipeline seems to be running, but then prematurely stops at one of the tools?
   * Solution: make sure that all tools are specified in your runfile up to the executable itself (or the jar file if applicable)